Course syllabus

 Contents

 The aim of the course is to provide knowledge in modern atom and molecular spectroscopy with special emphasis on practical applications.
-Overview of atomic and molecular structure implying a specialisation especially regarding molecules.
+Overview of atomic and molecular structure.

 Radiation and scattering processes: resonant radiation, Rayleigh-, Raman- and Mie-scattering.